 Ensure your property has a Property Identification Code (PIC) registered with the Department of Agriculture through the Department of Economic Development, Jobs, Transport and Resources DEDJTR that indicates horses are there.
 If your property is impacted by fire DEDJTR may be able to enter after the fire to check on the welfare of your livestock.

 You may wish to move your horse to a property that is not in a high-risk area on days of Severe, Extreme or Code-Red.
-The National Equine Database can bring together individuals and communities throughout Australia which can assist in the relocation of horses and smaller companion animals to a safer place before extreme weather or events impact.

 If your property isn’t safe